-

 Documented History

-According to the 1900 United States Federal Census, Charles lived at 117 South Liberty, Indianapolis, Indiana with his parents and siblings.
-His parents were Zack Blake, age 54, born October 1845 and Adda G, age 44, born December 1855.
-They had been married 27 years and had 8 children, 6 of which were still living.
+According to the 1900 United States Federal Census, Charles lived with his parents and siblings at 117 South Liberty, Indianapolis, Indiana.
+His parents were Zack Blake, age 54, born October 1845, and Adda G, age 44, born December 1855.
+They were married for 27 years and had eight children, six still living.
 They were both born in Indiana.
-However, Zack’s father was born in Pennsylvania and his mother was born in North Carolina.
-Adda’s father was born in Ohio and her mother was born in Virginia.
-Their house was rented and Zack worked as a saloon boy.
+However, Zack’s father was born in Pennsylvania, and his mother was born in North Carolina.
+Adda’s father was born in Ohio, and her mother was born in Virginia.
+Their house was rented, and Zack worked as a saloon boy.

-Charles was 20 years old, born July 1879.
+Charles was 20 years old, born in July 1879.
 He worked as a driver.
 Charles had five sisters.
-Bertha was 26 years old, born May 1874.
+Bertha was 26 years old, born in May 1874.
 She was a housekeeper.
-Belle S. was a dress maker, 17 years old, born September 1882.
-Ethel M. was 12 years old, born October 1887.
-Hazel was 9 years old, born February 1891.
-Eva Wallen was 23 years old, born November 1816.
-She was divorced, working as a housekeeper, and had 1 child of her own.
-Goldie was 6 years old, born December 1893.
+Belle S. was a dress maker, 17 years old, born in September 1882.
+Ethel M. was 12 years old, born in October 1887.
+Hazel was 9 years old, born in February 1891.
+Eva Wallen was 23 years old, born in November 1816.
+She was divorced, working as a housekeeper, and had one child.
+Goldie was 6 years old, born in December 1893.

 Marriage